pickyourtrail_logo

 How to reach Suan Pakkad Palace

 Apart from renting a taxi, the best way to reach the museum is by the Skytrain.
 You could take the Sukhumvit line and get down at the Phayathai station.
 From here it is almost a 5-10 minute walk to the museum.
-Explore the vibrant culture, stunning landscapes, and rich history of Thailand with our curated Bangkok Tour Packages, offering an unforgettable journey filled with adventure and relaxation.
+Explore the vibrant culture, stunning landscapes, and rich history of Thailand with our curated Bangkok package with flight, offering an unforgettable journey filled with adventure and relaxation.

 Also Read: Best Night Markets in Thailand